morlandi/django-ajax-datatable/README.rst

-I often keep all AjaxDatatableView-derived views in a separate "ajax_datatable_views.py" source file, to make crystal clear that you should never call them directly:
+I often keep all AjaxDatatableView-derived views in a separate "ajax_datatable_views.py" source file, to make it crystal clear that you should never call them directly:

 file `ajax_datatable_views.py`